001 American Made Whistles – Variety

 f.l. johnson cycling whistles

-In a similar category that falls in the whistle realm we also find sirens.
+In a similar category that is akin to the whistle realm we also find sirens.
 F.S.
 Chase in 1895 patented a brass sheet metal siren that other manufacturers expanded the use of in the USA.
 This example is pixie size, yet fully functional.
-The curved openings on the end were distributed by B&R later in their own variety and sizes, also of a rolled metal sheet construction.
-This one measures just 0ver 3 MM, titled Little Siren
+The curved openings at the end were used by B&R later in their own variety and sizes, also of a rolled metal sheet construction.
+These measures just 0ver 3 MM, stamped Little Siren.

 siren whistles

-Lastly, we take a look at a very heavy, 47 grams, two window, police whistle.
-Patented in 1881 and stamped so, on the inside on the diaphragm/disc, by the inventor E.D.
-Bean .
-He did not make them, but farmed them out to others who specialized in production of police equipment.
+Lastly, we look at a very heavy, 47 grams, two window, police whistle.
+Patented in 1881 and stamped so on the inside on the diaphragm/disc, by the inventor E.D.
+Bean.
+He did not make them but farmed them out to others who specialized in the production of police equipment.

-It is well constructed, cast and ahead of its time in craftsmanship.
-The entire top knop and cap is a single brass piece and the mouthpiece attaches just below the window, as a second of three pieces — besides the diaphragm.
+It is well constructed and ahead of its time in craftsmanship.
+The entire top knop and cap is a single brass piece, and the mouthpiece attaches just below the window, as a second of three pieces — besides the diaphragm.
 A much lighter and thinner sheet metal type of construction came to be used in a later model and eventually four known examples.
-See SPOTLIGHT # 43
+See SPOTLIGHT #43.

 police whistles

-We hope this spotlight has sparked your desire to delve deeper into the history, design and variety of whistles from around the world.
-Please feel free to write, send pictures and perhaps share some information that will contribute to the world wide data base.
+We hope this spotlight has sparked your desire to delve deeper into history, design and variety of whistles from around the world.
+Please feel free to write, send pictures and perhaps share some information that will contribute to the worldwide data base.

 TWG